johnno1962/Remote/README.md

 ### Not quite MTI License

-I'd love to give this software away completely with an MIT license but it all takes time to develop so as far as I'm concerned the license terms are: it's free for use for iOS development by individuals and oganisations but if you want to redistribute this software or software based on it for payment please get in touch for a redistribution license!
+I'd love to give this software away completely with an MIT license but these plugins all take time to develop so the license terms are: it's free for use for iOS development by individuals and oganisations but if you want to redistribute this software or software based in large part on it please get in touch for a redistribution license!

 Copyright (C) 2014 John Holdsworth